17. Information Technology and Security

 17.3.5 Enterprise Applications

 An enterprise application is defined as any administrative system key in conducting University business.
 The functionality and quality of these systems can have substantial impact on University business productivity.
-The design and implementation of such system must be performed with due diligence, in consultation with the Enterprise Application Services Team (EAS), and via the mandatory process detailed at PRP 17.5.7.
+The design and implementation of such system must be performed with due diligence, in consultation with the IT Division, and via the mandatory process detailed at PRP 17.5.7.

 17.3.6 Outsourcing of IT Services